Equestrian statue of the Duke of Wellington, Aldershot

-The Wellington statue in Aldershot is a monument to Arthur Wellesley, 1st Duke of Wellington, victor at the Battle of Waterloo and later prime minister of the United Kingdom.
+The Wellington statue in Aldershot, England is a monument to Arthur Wellesley, 1st Duke of Wellington, victor at the Battle of Waterloo and later prime minister of the United Kingdom.
 Sculpted by Matthew Cotes Wyatt, it was the largest equestrian statue in Britain when it was unveiled at its original location on the Wellington Arch at Hyde Park Corner in 1846.

 Origins

 In 1837 a committee was formed under the chairmanship of the Duke of Rutland to raise sufficient funds for a memorial to the Duke of Wellington.
 The sculptor was Matthew Cotes Wyatt.
 In the statue Wellington is shown on Copenhagen, the famous charger he had ridden at Waterloo.
 Much of the bronze in the statue is derived from French cannon captured at Waterloo and remelted in Wyatt's foundry.
 Wellington himself sat for the sculptor; Copenhagen, however, had died and a substitute horse was used as a model.
 This offended many at the time, who saw a poor likeness to Copenhagen in the statue.

 The position selected for the sculpture was on top of the triumphal arch at Hyde Park Corner, built in 1827–28 in conjunction with an Ionic screen as part of a processional route between the park and Buckingham Palace.
 Wellington had his London residence at Apsley House, immediately next to the screen.

 The work was executed at Wyatt's workshop at Dudley House in the Harrow Road, starting in May 1840.
 The modelling work was done by Wyatt's son James Wyatt.
 The model consisted of more than three tons of plaster of Paris formed over a timber frame with a beam for the backbone and transverse timbers like the ribs of a ship.
 The model was on a turntable 20 ft in diameter and the artists could reach all parts of it by means of an adjustable stage that could be raised and lowered.
 The modelling work took three years.